 Of course the skeptics might question whether any of this is quality wine.
 After all, you don’t see the word Vienna on too many wine menus in the gourmet temples of London, Paris and New York.

 You’d have to judge for yourself, but Viennese wines score well in national wine guides and there’s a hotly-contested annual Wiener Weinpreis (Vienna Wine Awards) with formal evaluations by an independent jury.

-In 2018, for example, the city’s state-owned Cobenzl winery took home first prize in the “Red Cuvée” category.
+In 2019, for example, the city’s state-owned Cobenzl winery took home first prize in the “Red Cuvée” and Pinot Noir categories.
 So,yes, there’s a civil servant somewhere in Vienna whose official job title is “vineyard manager”.
 They make award-winning honey, too.

 One reason you don’t see too much Viennese wine outside of Vienna is that most of it is simply consumed locally – sold direct to consumers at the vineyard, distributed to local restaurants, or sold through a winery’s own wine tavern (Heuriger).